abhaysrivastav/abhaysrivastav.github.io/blogs/designconcepts3.md

 6) Client request the routes through the scrubber server.
 7) Scrubber server forward good traffic to the proxy server.
 8) Proxy server provides accounting information to Management System periodically.

+There are 2 strategies for Content Cashing in CDN :
+* Push CDN : In this content is pushed by origin server to the proxy server.
+It is usefull for static content like images.
+* Pull CDN : In this content is pulled by proxy servers from origin server.
+It is usefull when the content is changing very fast.